KaseemBradley/web-sprint-challenge-authentication-and-testing/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.

 1. Differences between using _sessions_ or _JSON Web Tokens_ for authentication.

+session tokens are stored on the server and jwt are stored on clients side so the latter is preferred.

 2. What does `bcryptjs` do to help us store passwords in a secure manner?

+it helps prevent rainbow attacks by using salted hashes which combines the actual password with random chars

 3. How are unit tests different from integration and end-to-end testing?

+unit tests test that an isolated piece of code works as intended, while integration tests how larger and seprate pieces of code interact i.e backend/frontend communication and finally end to end tests the entire user experience of an app which takes significantly longer than the rest

 4. How does _Test Driven Development_ change the way we write applications and tests?

+TDD means to write tests that are expected to fail at first then to wirte code that expects to cause test to pass and refine as you go.